 Picturesque Crater Lakes

-Picturesque crater lakes, waiting to be explored.
+Picturesque crater lakes, waiting to be explored on an island tour.

 Fortresses on Ternate Island

 Built in colonial times to control the spice trade in the region, are to be found the remains of some old fortifications that the Spaniards, Portuguese and Dutch have left behind.
 Their fragile charm is a reminder of turbulent times and the enormous importance the spice islands once had…an enchanting journey into the past of the Moluccas islands.